 Laura was born and raised in Palo Alto, California – a true California girl!
 Rather than playing with dolls, she played vet with her many stuffed animal friends.
 When she was just 12 years old, she started rehabbing native wildlife.

 From there, they moved to the foothills where Laura discovered Wild About Cats and became a caregiver and handler of exotic cats, including her dream, cheetahs.
-With the help of “Shaka” and “Zulu”, over a million dollars was raised for wild cat conservation worldwide.
+With the help of “Shaka” and “Zulu,” over a million dollars was raised for wild cat conservation worldwide.
 Laura has also worked in the veterinary field and just recently retired after 11 years as an Animal Control Officer.
 She volunteers at Gold Country Wildlife as well as Fieldhaven’s Marketplace in downtown Lincoln.
-Laura currently lives on an 8-acre farm with Gary, 2 cats, 2 dogs, a cockatoo, llamas, goats, and several species of tortoise.
+Laura currently lives on an 8-acre farm with Gary, two cats, two dogs, a cockatoo, llamas, goats, and several species of tortoise.